jaredwray/cacheable/packages/cacheable/README.md

 * Not bloated with additional modules
 * Extendable to your own caching engine
 * Scalable and trusted storage engine by Keyv
+* Memory Caching with LRU and Expiration `CacheableMemory`
 * Resilient to failures with try/catch and offline
 * Hooks and Events to extend functionality
 * Comprehensive testing and code coverage